 At TeamHealth, we encourage physicians, advanced practice clinicians and all those who support the practice of medicine to make their mental health and well-being a priority.

-During September, follow along as we share stories from our own clinicians and associates and offer resources using the #SuicidePrevention hashtag.
-You can join us to create awareness for Suicide Prevention Month by sharing photos and stories on social media also using the same #SuicidePrevention hashtag.
+Join us in the conversation to create awareness for Suicide Prevention by sharing photos and stories on social media during these times using #SuicidePrevention.
 Together, we can overcome this stigma.